Does your current profile name match the name in your passport?

-Head down Paulista Avenue on your trip to Sao Paulo and you’ll discover towering skyscrapers, the Sao Paulo Museum of Art, luxury hotels and trendy coffee shops.
-Many of the main attractions though are spread throughout the city.
-Other museums worth visiting include Museu do Ipiranga in the southeast of the city, and Pinocoteca do Estado in the Downtown area.
+Head down to Paulista Avenue and you’ll find towering skyscrapers, the Sao Paulo Museum of Art, luxury hotels and trendy coffee shops.
+Many of Sao Paulo’s main attractions though are spread throughout the city.
+Other museums worth visiting include Catavento Cultural, located in the Parque Dom Pedro II, and Pinocoteca do Estado in the Downtown area.

 Parque Ibirapuera is one of the largest public parks in South America, while the Museu de Futebol (football museum) at Estadio Pacaembu is a great place to discover Brazil’s national obsession.